 Dr. Don Covey, Superintendent of Maricopa County Schools

-It is with great confidence that I recommend Teen Addiction Anonymous (Teen AA) as an effective, transitional program for teens, who are part of the court system…View the entire letter
+It is with great confidence that I recommend Teen Addiction Anonymous (Teen AA) (MPOWRD) as an effective, transitional program for teens, who are part of the court system…View the entire letter

 Charles Flanagan, Former Agency Director, Arizona Department of Juvenile Corrections

 The Arizona Department of Juvenile Corrections is currently partnering with Teen Addiction Anonymous to provide twelve step addictions programming to youth in the secure care facility and in the community on parole supervision.
-Youth who have participated in the Teen Addiction Anonymous program have displayed motivation… View the entire letter
+Youth who have participated in the Teen Addiction Anonymous (MPOWRD) program have displayed motivation… View the entire letter

 Rick Miller, President of Kids at Hope